caraya/feedback-review/amp.md

 Nothing that AMP does is new and most of those techniques are available to most browsers (old and evergreen) right now.
 I strongly believe it's the search carrot that brings people to AMP, not the technology itself.

-I'll take two examples of things we can do now to make experiences better without AMP: Image Optimization, Resource Pioritization and Service Workers.
+I'll take three examples of things we can do now to make experiences better without AMP: Image Optimization, Resource Pioritization and Service Workers.

 We know that images make up for a large fraction of what gets pushed into a web page, we don't evangelize tools like [Imagemin](https://github.com/imagemin/imagemin) and workflows that use these tools to generate smaller images.